 As an inorganic chemist, my interests lie in exploring and understanding the diverse chemistry of the elements within the periodic table.
 Along this line, my primary teaching is in General Chemistry and Inorganic Chemistry.
-I also teach courses within the Integrative Studies program at Otterbein.
-My research interests focus on the areas of synthetic inorganic chemistry and bioinorganic chemistry.
-In recent years my students and I have focused on understanding the photochemistry of metal halide clusters similar to the structure shown in the figure on the right.
-I also enjoy using computers and have developed several instructional web sites including an extensive web site for teaching concepts of point-group symmetry.
+My research interests focus on the areas of synthetic inorganic chemistry, bioinorganic chemistry and crystallography.
+In recent years my students and I have focused on understanding the photochemistry of metal halide clusters.
+I also have developed several instructional web sites including an extensive web site for teaching concepts of point group symmetry.

 BA in Chemistry, 1988

 My teaching responsibilities are in the areas of General and Inorganic Chemistry and range from first-year courses to advanced upper-level coursework.

 CHEM 4800 - Structural Methods in Chemistry and Biochemistry